agvxov/contra/README.md

 # Contra
-> The Contra utility converts the so called "C Style Markup Language" to HTML/XML and back.
+> The Contra utility converts [C Style Markup Language](definition of C style markup) to HTML/XML and back.
 > The primary aim is to maximize both editability and readability by dynamizing the markup representation.

+## Who is it for
-The Contra utility itself is meant to serve as a backbone for other tools, such as text editor or IDE extensions.
+Contra is meant for toolmakers who are building text editors and IDEs

+## Example

+I would show a side by side picture here.
+I don't know how to do that with markup.

 See `documentation/*` for the exact details or follow this README for a quick-start.